United Jewish Foundation - Bloomfield Hills, Michigan

 Building Relationships with Donor Advisors: The most viable path to receiving funding from the United Jewish Foundation is to build relationships with individual donors who have established Philanthropic Funds.
 The Foundation's endowment team members are available at (248) 642-4260 and can provide valuable information regarding local community needs.

-Connecting with the Jewish Federation: Since the United Jewish Foundation is a supporting organization of the Jewish Federation of Metropolitan Detroit, organizations should:
+Connecting with the Jewish Federation: Since the United Jewish Foundation is a supporting organisation of the Jewish Federation of Metropolitan Detroit, organisations should:

-- Engage with Jewish Federation programs and initiatives
+- Engage with Jewish Federation programmes and initiatives

 - Attend community events sponsored by the Jewish Federation